hello-robot/stretch_ros2/README.md

 ## Ignition Demo World

-* Run the following commands in three different terminal windows.
+Run the following commands in three different terminal windows.
 In each terminal, the commands start by running our docker script to connect to the same container instance.
+If the terminal is already connected to the container instance, you don't need to run the script.

   ```bash
   # Terminal 1
   ./start_docker.sh stretch_roscon
   ros2 launch stretch_ignition ignition.launch.py
   ```

   ```bash
   # Terminal 2
   ./start_docker.sh stretch_roscon
   ros2 launch stretch_moveit_config demo_ignition.launch.py
   ```

   ```bash
   # Terminal 3
   ./start_docker.sh stretch_roscon